pybites/pybites.github.io-source/content/pythonic-exceptions.md

 ## 1. Explicit is better than implicit

+This is basic exception clause breakdown in Python:

+	try:
+		...
+	except ...:
+		# handle exception
+	except ...:
+		# handle another exception
+	(optionally)
+	else:
+		# code if no exception was hit
+	finally:
+		# cleanup code, always executes

-`try` + `except` is all it takes
+So `try` + `except` is all it takes, but with freedom comes responsibility.

-Optionally you can use the `else` block (try worked, no exception handling happened) and `finally` (cleanup, runs regardless of try working/failing).
-However it's better to use a context manager (`with` statement) for the latter.

-But with freedom comes responsibility.
 A bare `try except:` might cause you headaches debugging.
 So name your exceptions specificly.

 Note that order matters here.
 Address more specific exceptions before more general ones.
 If you put `Exception` before `ZeroDivisionError` for example, it will become a catch-all.

 ## 2. Flat is better than nested

-`raise` is a great way to avoid unnecessary indenting in your code.
+Raising an exception (using `raise`) is a great way to avoid unnecessary indenting in your code.

 Take one of our Bites.
 Right off the bat we raise an exception if the input doesn't make sense: